What is a “Learning community”?

 Do I need to pay the Tuition, Health and Transportation fees?

 Yes, all ESP students are still required to pay fees (unless you are a recipient of the SBCC Promise).
 Aside from these, there are no additional fees incurred as being part of ESP.

 Are there book grants available to pay for my books?

 Yes, ONLY for BOG tuition waiver recipients and Veteran students.
 You are required to purchase the books that are outside of ESP and that are not linked to an LC.

 I’m part of a special program (EOPS, STEM, TAP, Athletics, DSPS, VETS, International, etc.), do I need to meet with an ESP counselor in addition to my special program counselor?

 During the semester students should meet with their special program counselor as may be required by those programs, but can utilize the ESP Academic counselors as well.

 Do I need an ADD code to sign up for LC classes?

 Some Learning Communities require an ADD code in order to enroll.
-CRN and ADD codes will be provided to you by ESP staff after you have attended a Registration Advising Session (RAS) in person or online (Webinar).
+CRN and ADD codes will be provided to you by ESP staff either in-person or via email.

-The English 110 & 120 Learning community is actually an English 110-120-89 Learning Community Combo series.
-In this class, there are 10 ESP students taking the entire combo and 14 ESP students in only the 110-120 class.
-Students in the 110-120 only portion are still required to complete the ESP enrollment process.
+The English 110 Learning community is actually an English 089/110 Learning Community Combo series.
+In this class, there are 10 ESP students taking the entire combo and 14 ESP students in only the Eng.
+110 class.
+Students in the 110 only portion are still entitled to ESP services for which they are eligible.